evnchw/evnchw.github.io/_quant/20240806_literature_survey_defi.md

 To obtain this list, I used the tool [Publish or Perish](https://harzing.com/resources/publish-or-perish) to search for the most cited papers in DeFi.

 - First, I obtain the first 500 papers for DeFi that show up on Google Scholar.
+  - **This list was fetched on August 3, 2024.**
   - **This is roughly Google's "top 500 papers," which I will filter down further.
-  - Search query: "defi AND decentralized finance", and only 2013 onward (when Ethereum was released).
-Omits citation records and patents.
+  - Search query: "defi AND decentralized finance"
+  - Only 2013 onward (when Ethereum was released); this will push down the citation counts in the tool a little.
+  - Omits citation records and patents.
+I also skip full books for obvious reasons.
-  - 500 is the max request limit.
-I could probably find more, but Google Scholar already returns more influential papers first, and I don't need a perfect list.
+  - I could find more than 500 papers but Google Scholar already returns more influential papers first, and I only survey the top 100 anyway.
-  - This list was fetched on July 30, 2024.
 - Then I simply sort by decreasing citation count, since my goal is simply to read the most cited papers in the field, from most influential to least influential.
   - [Yes, pure citation count is not perfect by any means](https://academia.stackexchange.com/questions/37021/why-is-it-bad-to-judge-a-paper-by-citation-count)
 - I give some summary statistics on this universe of 500 papers.
 - Out of those, I pick **top 100** to read and summarize for this blog post.

-**Here are my rough notes.** Let's go!
+**Here are my very rough notes.** Let's go!

 ## What is decentralized finance?